rniekisch/DevOpsCapstone/Readme.md

 My first run resulted in more than 200 critical issues found in the base image python:3.7.3-stretch.
 Switching to python:3.9.6-slim-buster reduced the critical issue count to two.
 (The two issues are related to glibc).

-I do not want to fix those bugs right now.
+I do not want to fix those issues right now.
 But i want to monitor them.
-Therefore the Security Scan stage does not break the pipeline and just reports the found issues.
+Therefore the 'Security Scan' stage does not break the pipeline and just report the found issues.

 ### Lint app

-pylint is run inside the created image.
+'pylint' is run inside the created image.
 If there is an error the pipline will fail.
-See the next screenshot for an erroneous run:
+See the next screenshot for a failed build:

 ![Failed pylint stage](/screenshots/pylint_failing.png)